Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 		- count post-processing
 			- Subsampling Frequent Word
 			- Negative Sampling
-	- One example of intrinsic word representation evaluation and One example of ext
+	- One example of intrinsic word representation evaluation and One example of extrinsic word representation
+		- ((6478b412-ed9b-47a3-8253-94c61d7cfaba))
+-